 The class will traverse the Beaver Dam Mountains, a tilted block of the earth’s crust at the western edge of the Colorado Plateau, in a zone of tortured rock variously called “the transition zone” between the Colorado Plateau structural province and the Basin and Range structural province.
-The route will follow the Apex Mine road over Bulldog Pass, a graded dirt road with a few rough spots and mudholes if it has rained.
 In passing westward through the range we traverse rocks ranging in age from 2 million to 1.7 billion years in age, and encounter evidence of multiple episodes of mountain building.
-Erosion of canyons in the range have has exposed folds, faults and giant landslides.
+Erosion of canyons in the range has exposed folds, faults and giant landslides.
 Stops will include short hikes and fossil hunts in rocks of various ages.
-Limited to 12 participants.
+Limited to 6 participants.

 INSTRUCTOR: Ben Everitt

 AGES: 15 years and up